capatazlib/go-capataz/stest/README.md

 #### A note about event order in assertions

-Some of the readers may find counter-intuitive the order of the collected events.
-The supervision system will spawn goroutines the leafs of the tree first.
-All the leaves of the supervision tree are Worker goroutines.
-Each sub-tree is a supervisor in the middle of the supervision tree.
+Some may find counter-intuitive the order of the collected events.
+The supervision tree start procedure will spawn goroutines for the leafs of the tree first.
+Every leave of the tree correspond to a Worker goroutine, and every branch corresponds to a supervisor that tracks errors on its children.

-A supervisor is considered in a _running_ state when all it's children are running.
-You may be wondering, what happens to errors triggered while the supervision tree is starting to run.
-Each worker goroutine will block trying to send an error to it's supervisor; once the supervisor is running it's monitor loop, the errors are handled as expected.
+A supervisor is considered in a _running_ state when all its children goroutines are spawned.
+You may be wondering, what happens to errors triggered by goroutines while a supervisor is bootstraping?
+Each worker goroutine will block trying to send an error to it's supervisor monitor; once the supervisor is in a running state, the errors are handled as expected.